 At the end of Key Stage 2, pupils take their SATs.
 These are tests in Reading, Spelling Punctuation and Grammar (SPAG), Writing and Maths.
 Writing is assessed by their class teacher, but all other tests are externally marked.
 Pupils are marked against the expected levels for the end of KS2.

 All our pupils are assessed at the end of each term by their teachers and their progress is carefully tracked.
 Writing and SPAG are assessed through ongoing work, as well as a half-termly piece of independent writing.
 Writing Framework objectives from the Calderdale Moderators Team support teacher judgements.
 Reading is assessed in Guided Reading sessions as well as through half-termly progress tests and pupils are also tested on their Reading age twice a year to get a full picture of their reading abilities so that we can plan effectively for them.
 Maths is assessed through ongoing class work as well as end of unit and termly progress tests.
 Science is assessed at the end of each unit of work.

 Other subject areas are assessed at the end of each unit, with three bandings of 'emerging, expected or exceeding' against the objectives.

 We have two Parental Consultation evenings in the school year - one after Autumn half term, and one in Spring term.
 These give you the opportunity to discuss your child's progress in more detail and look at their school work.
 Pupils in Key Stage 2 are also invited to attend and talk about their targets and achievements.

-We send home 'report cards' at the end of each term, which show you your child's individual progress in English and Maths as well as having an overall comment from Mrs Lambert.
+We send home 'report cards' at the end of each term, which show you your child's individual progress in English and Maths as well as areas of strength and development.
+They also have an overall comment from Mrs Lambert including on attendance.